DoTranMinhChu/learning-nodejs-basic/README.md

 ====================================================================
 # VII.
 Middleware (https://expressjs.com/en/guide/using-middleware.html)
-* Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.
+* Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application's request-response cycle.
 The next middleware function is commonly denoted by a variable named next.

 * Example code :
     * Write the following code into the file [index.js]